aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-subscription/docs/README.md

 #### Endpoint

 The subscription's endpoint.
 The endpoint value depends on the protocol that you specify.
+For more information, see the Endpoint parameter of the [Subscribe](https://docs.aws.amazon.com/sns/latest/api/API_Subscribe.html) action in the <i>Amazon Simple Notification Service API Reference</i>.

 _Required_: No